martingold/linked-list/readme.md

 # linked-list

-Library providing standard sorted linked list implementation.
-The strict variant is available to ensure types in list (can be used in non-typechecked codebases).
-Refer to
+Library providing a standard sorted linked list implementation.
+The strict variant is offered for ensuring types in the list, making it suitable for non-typechecked codebases.
 ## Installation

 You can install this library using [Composer](https://getcomposer.org/):